Introduction

 -

-Gently insert the PCB assembly into the shell back, keeping the "ECEG 201" label pointing to the top protruding nub of the shell back.
+Gently insert the PCB assembly into the shell back, keeping the ESP32 module pointing towards the top of the shell back where the two large holes are.
+The stepper motor wires should be pointing down towards the flat bottom of the shall back.
+See the first image.

 -